rickgladwin/mitchie_tic_tac_toe/README.md

 * How an AI is trained, and the progression of that training, matters very much with respect to the final behaviour of the AI!
-* An AI trained against a random player seems more difficult to beat than an untrained AI, but still fees very beatable.
+* An AI trained against a random player seems more difficult to beat than an untrained AI, but still feels very beatable.
 It fails to prioritize blocking the human player's win, expecting a random play and still giving some priority to plays that have led to its own victories.
   * I added a `winning_play()` function to the `gameplay` module, so that once a board state exists that would result in a win for the human player, the "generate random" player will